vippsas/vipps-recurring-api/vipps-recurring-api.md

 - User configurations of browsers.
 - Users closing app immediately upon purchase.

-Therefore Vipps recommends having a stateless approach in the site that is supposed to be the end session.
+Therefore, Vipps recommends having a stateless approach in the site that is supposed to be the end session.
 An example would a polling based result handling from a value in the redirect url.

 Example for demonstration purposes that should be handled.